leonardovaloppi/leonardovaloppi/README.md

 When I’m not exploring data, I love:
 - 🎵 Producing music on FL Studio (I also play 🎹 and 🪘)
-- 🌌 Learning about space and staying informed on new astronomical discoveries.
+- 🌌 Learning about space and staying informed on new astronomical discoveries
 - 🎥 Making commercial-like videos, especially with my drone
 - 🎌 Diving into anime and manga